-Longtime constable Eddie Collins set to retire - Port Arthur News
+UPDATE: Longtime constable Eddie Collins set to retire - Port Arthur News

 “I’ve heard stories about some of the things he did when he was with the Port Arthur Police Department as a narcotics detective,” Sinegal said.
 “He was a legend, as I said, in law enforcement, not just here but around the state.”

-As an undercover officer Collins trained a lot of officers the right way.
+As an undercover officer Collins handled the training of other officers.

-“I’ve heard people say he changed their lives for arresting them and gave them some breaks,” Sinegal said.
+“I’ve heard people say he changed their lives for arresting them and gave some of them some breaks,” Sinegal said.

 Since the precinct is in Sinegel’s jurisdiction, the commissioners will ask his suggestion for an interim for Collins.
 The full commissioners court will have final say on the decision.

-Note: UPDATE: Longtime constable Eddie Collins set to retire